stalwartlabs/website/docs/install/docker.md

 ### Add your TLS certificate

+Before starting the Stalwart Mail Server container, you need to make sure to have a valid TLS certificate for your server.
+If you do not have one, you can obtain a free TLS certificate from [Let's Encrypt](https://letsencrypt.org/).
-Copy your TLS certificate and private key to the following paths on your host machine:
+Once you have obtained your certificate, copy your TLS certificate and private key to the following paths on your host machine:

 ```bash
 $ cp /path/to/fullchain.pem <STALWART_DIR>/etc/certs/<SERVER_NAME>/fullchain.pem